EthanCentaurai/LegacyQuest/README.md

 LegacyQuest
 ===========

-Do you dislike the new questlog/worldmap hybrid interface introduced in Warlords of Draenor?
+Do you dislike the new questlog/worldmap hybrid introduced in Warlords of Draenor?

 Then this addon could be for you!